 The colors of the Syrian hamster include the typical golden or golden-brown, plus self-colored, tortoiseshell, dominant spotted, and banded color patterns.
 Golden is the dark tan color resembling the wild coat, self-colored has continuous and unbroken coats in other colors, and dominant spotted has a white main body.
 Tortoiseshell is rare and has bands of red and black or grey and black, both with yellow spots on top, while banded has an even band of white around the midsection.

-There are 26 different colors, markings and breeds of hamster.
+There are 26 different colors, markings, and breeds of hamsters.
 Syrian hamster coat colors can be:

 Adult Syrian hamsters are 5-7 inches (12.7-17.78cm) in length.
 They can weigh 100–150 grams (3.5–5.3 oz) or, from private breeders, 175–225 grams (6.2–7.9 oz).
 The Syrian hamster has expandable cheek pouches which extend from its cheeks to its shoulders, a feature shared with other members of its subfamily.

 Evolution and Origins

 The Syrian hamster’s original natural habitat is confined to a limited area in Northwest Syria, close to Aleppo, and its discovery and description were documented in the second edition of The Natural History of Aleppo, a book authored and edited by two Scottish physicians residing in Syria, which was published in 1797.

 The Syrian or golden hamster, which is considered one of the most elusive hamster species, originally inhabited the Syrian deserts and faced near extinction due to hunting in the 1920s; nevertheless, in 1930, archaeologist Israel Aharoni discovered a nest of wild Syrian hamsters in Aleppo, Syria.